Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Data

 \subsection{Blood-flow simulation}

-For each triangluar surface mesh (Sec.~\ref{subsec:single}, Sec.~\ref{subsec:bifurcating}), a tetrahedral volume mesh is created with five tetrahedral boundary layers (Fig.~\ref{fig:datasets}).
+For each triangular surface mesh, a tetrahedral volume mesh is created with five tetrahedral boundary layers (Fig.~\ref{fig:datasets}).
 We simulate steady and pulsatile blood flow in these meshes using the SimVascular solver for the three-dimensional, incompressible Navier-Stokes equations

 where $u \colon \Omega \to \R^3$ is the fluid velocity and $p \colon \Omega \to \R$ is the pressure in the spatial domain $\Omega$ of the artery.
 Dynamic viscosity and blood density are assumed to be $\mu = 0.04$ $\frac{\text{g}}{\text{cm} \cdot \text{s}}$ and $\varrho = 1.06$ $\frac{\text{g}}{\text{cm}^3}$, respectively.
 We model the blood vessel as rigid and apply a no-slip boundary condition, i.e. the velocity is zero at the lumen wall at all times.
-The inlet velocity profile is uniform for the idealised arteries and parabolic for the bifurcating arteries and follows a pulsatile waveform, scaled so that the coronary blood flow agrees with measurements in female and male patients (myocardial perfusion~\cite{PatelBui2016} times myocardial mass~\cite{CorradiMaestri2004}).
+The inlet velocity profile is uniform for the single arteries with the flow extensions enabling development of more realistic flow in the relevant region.
+To accelerate CFD simulations in the more complex and detailed bifurcating arteries, we omit flow extensions and use a parabolic profile.
+The inlet velocity follows a pulsatile waveform, scaled so that the coronary blood flow agrees with measurements in female and male patients (myocardial perfusion~\cite{PatelBui2016} times myocardial mass~\cite{CorradiMaestri2004}).
 A constant heart rate of 80 $\frac{1}{s}$ is used across all simulations.
 We model the artery outlets of the bifurcating arteries as an RCR (\quote{Windkessel}) system consisting of proximal and distal resistances and intermediate capacitance.
 The total applied resistance and capacitance is tuned to agree with realistic values for pressure.
-The simplified boundary conditions for the steady simulations are $u_\text{in} = 20$ $\frac{\text{cm}}{\text{s}}$ for the idealised and $u_\text{in} = 11.8$ $\frac{\text{cm}}{\text{s}}$ for the bifurcating arteries as well as a pressure of $p_\text{out} = 100$ mmHg $\approx$ 13.332 kPa weakly applied at the outlet, i.e. controlled by an outlet resistance.
+The simplified boundary conditions for the steady simulations are $u_\text{in} = 20$ $\frac{\text{cm}}{\text{s}}$ for the single and $u_\text{in} = 11.8$ $\frac{\text{cm}}{\text{s}}$ (average over the inlet) for the bifurcating arteries as well as a pressure of $p_\text{out} = 100$ mmHg $\approx$ 13.332 kPa weakly applied at the outlet by an outlet resistance.